 Instructions

 - Preheat the oven to 180C/160Fan/Gas Mark 4.
-Place the apples slices in a large baking dish (the one I use measures 15x11 inches) and sprinkle with 2 tablespoons of caster sugar.
+Place the apple slices in a large, deep baking dish (the one I use measures 15x11 inches) and sprinkle with 2 tablespoons of caster sugar.
 If you know the apples are very sour, add the third tablespoon.

 - In a large mixing bowl, cream together the butter and sugar until very light and fluffy.
 Slowly add the eggs, mixing well after each addition.
 Stir in the vanilla extract.